 Action pact Head Start/Pre-K school days for children are Monday through Friday, August through May.
 Traditionally, these centers are off for Labor Day, Thanksgiving holidays, Christmas holidays, Martin Luther King, Jr. holiday, Spring break, and Memorial Day.
 Days that centers are closed may vary from county to county.
-Head Start & Pre-K's will provide servies through August 9, 2021 through May 13, 2022.
-Early Head Start will provide services to enrollees Monday through Friday, August 9, 2021 through May 31, 2022.
-Early Head Start enrollees will attend summer socicalizations at the center on June 1, June 8, June 15, June 22, June 29, July 6, and July 13, 2022.
+Head Start & Pre-K's will provide servies August 8, 2022 through May 12, 2023.
+Early Head Start will provide services to enrollees Monday through Friday, August 8, 2022 through May 30, 2023.
+Early Head Start enrollees will attend summer socializations at the center on May 31, June 1, June 2, July 13, July 14, and July 15, 2023.
 Early Head Start enrollees will have the opportunity to participate in online Ready Rosie activities during the months of June and July.
 A calendar will be posted at the center, and one will be provided for your convenience.
 Please keep it so that you will know when to send your child to school.